 Do you still struggle with this philosophy?
 Let’s look a real statistic.
 According to the National Endowment for Financial Education, “about 70 percent of people who suddenly receive a windfall of cash will lose it within a few years.”
 The reason for this sad fact is that they have not developed their mindsets to cope with large amounts of money.
 They are in cognitive dissonance at so many levels causing them to make devastating and uninformed decisions with their fortune.
 In effect, they are trying to take a short-cut to riches without changing who they are in their subconscious so they end up losing it all and more.

 With anything you want to alter in your life or create growth, it will require a sacrifice of your time, effort and energy.
+It may also require exchanging elements of our daily activities for those that are going to force us into new ways of thinking, acting and behaving.
 View the work that must be done as a “school of success.”
-If you want your degree, you will need to be creative with your time, diligent with your studies and devote yourself whole-heartedly for a season so that you can reap the rewards!
+If you want your degree, you will need to be creative with your time, diligent with your studies and devote yourself wholeheartedly for a season so that you can reap the rewards!

 One philosophy I find very useful in doing whatever it takes is to keep telling myself, “If you are too comfortable, you are not growing.”
 If we are truly honest with ourselves, we find that it is in the uncomfortable moments of life, we can look back and see the most growth.

 Henry Ford said best, “If you always do what you’ve always done, you will always get what you have always gotten.”